n8toti/Schedule/HelloWorldJFX/README.txt

 Schedule
 The user is prompted to log in.
-If their system is in French they will be prompted in French-- otherwise English.
+A report is created of all succesful and attempted logins labeled login_activity.txt.
+If the users system is in French they will be prompted in French-- otherwise English.
-In this application I am pulling data from a shared database between 3 geographic countries with customers and appointments, contacts and users.
+In this application I am pulling data from a database that is shared between 3 geographically different countries.
+The database data houses customers and appointments, contacts and users countries and regions.
 I use the information from the database to develop a working application to schedule update and delete customers and appointments all in a functional and self explanitory GUI for the end user.
+A customer is not allowed to overlap their appointments.
+A customer can not be deleted if they have appointments scheduled.
+A report is created of a contacts schedule.
+Appointments can be viewed by week or by month.
+A report for total appointments by type and month is created and displayed in a table.

 @Author Nathanial Toti
 @Contact ntoti@wgu.edu